namtpham/uavimages/README.md

-UAV image dataset for the manuscript "Fast and Efficient Method for Large-scale Aerial Image Stitching"
+UAV image dataset for the manuscript "Fast and Efficient Method for Large-scale Aerial Image Stitching".
+All the images were captured by DJI FC220 camera with resolution 3000x4000

 Download: https://bit.ly/3xxcuTR